wavemkr/opensea-historical-data-csv-script/README.md

 ## Running

 - Run the script directly using for example `node index --slug=doodles-official` in the terminal at the root of the folder.
+- The CSV file will be saved to the `/output` subfolder

 #### Parameters